nsmsn/personal-site-v2/src/now.md

 permalink: /now/
 ---

-<small class="timestamp">Updated <time datetime="2022-03-13">March 13, 2022</time></small>
+<small class="timestamp">Updated <time datetime="2022-05-13T12:16:48Z">May 13, 2022</time></small>

-We recently welcomed the arrival of our <a href="/posts/2022-lullabies/">first child</a>!
-I’m taking several weeks for parental leave and getting to know this new tiny person.
+I’m back at work from parental leave and reconciling my old routine and responsibilities with my new ones.
+Our baby seems to be doing pretty well so far.

 ## Learning